-Season the Oxtails with Thyme, Curry powder, Paprika, seasoning powder, Scotch bonnet, Garlic, Oil, and salt to taste and rub all the seasoning together with the meat.
+- Put the oxtails in a large bowl and add the thyme, Curry powder, Paprika, seasoning powder, Scotch bonnet, Garlic, Oil, and salt to taste. and rub all the seasoning together with the meat.
 Let it marinate for at least 20minutes or overnight

-Heat the Oil in a pan over high heat till it becomes hot, add the Onions.
-Stir fry until the Onions becomes translucent.
-Add the bay leaves and stir-fry until and the aroma pops out.
+- Heat the oil in a pan over high heat.
+Once heated, add the Onions and fry till it becomes translucent.
+Sir in the bay leaves until and the aroma pops out.

-Add the Tomato paste, Cayenne pepper, Tomatoes, Red bell pepper, Onion, and stock.
-Stir everything together and leave to boil for about an hour and 15 minutes checking on it and stirring it about every 20 minutes (to prevent it from burning).
+- Add the Tomato paste, Cayenne pepper, Tomatoes, Red bell pepper, onion, and stock.
+Stir everything together and leave to boil for about 1 hour 15 minutes to 1 hour 30 minutes or cook till the meat becomes really tender.
+Checking on it and stirring it about every 20 minutes (to prevent it from burning).

-Add the potatoes and carrots and leave to cook for about 15 minutes or till the potatoes become tender.
+- Add the potatoes and carrots and leave to cook for about 15 minutes to 20 minutes or till the potatoes become tender.

 Thanks for stopping by.
 Let’s connect!

-If you make this recipe, I’d love to see pictures of your creations on Instagram and Facebook. #cheflolaskitchen
+If you make this oxtail stew recipe, I’d love to see pictures of your creations on Instagram and Facebook. #cheflolaskitchen